trailblazer/trailblazer-rails/README.md

 ## Setting flags

+Before `trailblazer-rails` 2.3.0 you could activate or disable the `trailblazer-loader` gem.
+In versions >= 2.3.0 this component has been removed in favor of Rails autoloading.

 * `config.trailblazer.enable_loader = false` to disable Trailblazer loader (default TRUE)
 * `config.trailblazer.enable_tracing = true` to enable tracing when using `run` (default FALSE)